UXSoc/training-modules/README.md

 ## Tips

-- The index.html file will save automatically for each module so you can always fo back!
+- The index.html file will save automatically for each module so you can always go back!
 - Whenever the webpage updates, the UI bar will be a different color and the emoji will change.
 - Additional html is injected to load the UI in the webpage, but don't worry it shouldn't affect you're html.
 - Try to avoid having more than one webpage of this open at a time.